Spread the love

 Be sure to bring a pair of binoculars and a map of the night sky.
 This will help you identify the constellations and stars.
 You should also bring a flashlight, as the trails can be dark at night.

-See also Exploring the 'Places to Stay in Olympic National Park'
+See also Finding the Perfect Place to Stay in Glacier National Park

 If you’re lucky, you may even catch a glimpse of the Northern Lights.
 These beautiful lights are a rare sight, and they are sure to take your breath away.
 Be sure to check the weather forecast for the best chance of seeing them.